Will-Cross/Will-Cross.github.io/resume.md

 `2011`
 - Cross, W. and Edwards, P., Preservice Legal Education for Academic Librarians within ALA-Accredited Degree Programs. portal: Libraries and the Academy, 11(1) 533-550 (2011)

-- Hot Coffee and Freeze-Dried First Amendment Analysis: The Dubious Constitutionality of Using Private Ratings for Public Regulation of Video Games.
+- Cross, W., Hot Coffee and Freeze-Dried First Amendment Analysis: The Dubious Constitutionality of Using Private Ratings for Public Regulation of Video Games.
 First Amendment Law Review, 4 (1), 299-340 (2007)

 ### Books